 Last weekend [October 2015], I was asked to take part in US Sailing’s National Faculty during their annual meeting.
-It was held in Galveston, TX, in a new modern Sea Scout base and community sailing center.
 My goal was to create a “unit” in US Sailing’s Safety at Sea Course on Crew Overboard, and this required that I come up with a plan on how to explain this challenging seamanship problem to sailors of all backgrounds.

 I won’t go into too much detail in this document, as this is supposed to be a safety moment, not a safety eternity.
 But I have culled some of the most important points from this weekend to share with you.